About FRNSW meetings

 When seeking a meeting to discuss formal assessment/consultation that has already been provided by FRNSW, this meeting will be subject to the actual assessment or consultation that was provided, and the obligations upon the applicant.

-Example: FRNSW will only discuss a furnished initial or final fire safety report with the relevant certifying authority who is required to determine the application for construction certificate, and only to explain or clarify the contents of the report as needed.
-FRNSW will not accept any meeting application from a fire engineer regarding the furnished report, even if requested to do so by the certifying authority.
+Example: FRNSW will only discuss a furnished initial or final fire safety report with the relevant certifier who is required to determine the application for construction certificate or occupation certificate, and only to explain or clarify the contents of the report as necessary.
+FRNSW will not accept any meeting application from a fire engineer regarding the furnished report, even if requested to do so by the certifier.

 When seeking a meeting to discuss matters prior to any formal assessment/consultation, the meeting will be subject to there being extenuating circumstances that warrant the meeting prior to formal assessment/consultation.